NovasMax/BigEarthNet/README.md

 ## Training
 The script `train.py` expects a `JSON` configuration file path as a comand line argument.
 This file contains the following parameters:
 * `model_name`: The name of the Python code containing the corresponding deep learning model.
 The code must be located under the `models` directory.
 The model class will be loaded dynamically based on the `model_name` parameter: `model = importlib.import_module('models.' + args['model_name']).dnn_model(nb_class)`
+* `modality` : A flag to indicate which modality will be used during training: `S1`, `S2` or `MM`.
+S1 and S2 refer to the BigEarthNet patches from Sentinel-1 and Sentinel-2, respectively while multi-modal (MM) refers to using pairs of S1 and S2 patches together.
 * `label_type`: A flag to indicate which labels will be used during training: `original` or `BigEarthNet-19`
 * `batch_size`: Batch size used during training
 * `nb_epoch`: The number of epochs for the training